|Country of Origin||England|

 The Manchester Terrier is a sleeky breed of the smooth-haired terrier which was bred in the 19th century in order to control vermin and rats.

-The Manchester Terrier has a tight coat with independent and curious nature along with charm and calm humor.
+The Manchester Terrier has a tight coat with independent and curious nature along with the charm and calm humor.

 Origin & History